UBC-MDS/programming-in-python-for-data-science/slides/module2_21.md

 ---

 A `DataFrame GroupBy` object contains information about the groups of the dataframe.
-We can access it with the `.groups` attribute
+We can access it with the `.groups` attribute (noun).
-    (noun)

 ``` python
 mfr_group.groups